Seeing Like a Toolkit: How Toolkits Envision the Work of AI Ethics: Discussion

-When toolkits \textit{did} attend to how ethical work might fit within business processes, many of them strategically leveraged discourses of business risk and responsible innovation to help motivate adoption of ethics tools and processes.
-Tactically, this may allow toolkits to tap into existing institutional processes and resources (for example, mechanisms for managing legal liability).
-In so doing, companies sidestep questions of how logics of capital accumulation themselves shape the capacity for AI systems to exert harms and shape the sociotechnical imaginaries \cite[cf.][]{jasanoff2015dreamscapes} for what ethics might mean---or foreclose alternative ways of conceptualizing ethics.
+When toolkits \textit{did} attend to how ethical work might fit within business processes, many of them leveraged discourses of business risk and responsible innovation to help motivate adoption of ethics tools and processes.
+These discourses may function tactically \cite[cf.][]{wong2021tactics} as a way to allow toolkits to tap into existing institutional processes and resources they may not otherwise have access to (for example, mechanisms for managing legal liability).
+However, in so doing, companies may sidestep questions of how logics of capital accumulation themselves shape the capacity for AI systems to exert harms and shape the sociotechnical imaginaries \cite[cf.][]{jasanoff2015dreamscapes} for what ethics might mean---or foreclose alternative ways of conceptualizing ethics.
 As a result, ethical concerns may be sublimated to the interests of capital.
-In the following sections, we unpack implications of our findings for AI ethics toolkit designers and researchers.\looseness=-1
+In the following sections, we unpack implications of our findings for AI ethics toolkit researchers and designers.\looseness=-1